- Travel by canoe to Pagsanjan Falls enjoy views of the Taal volcano

-|Day 6||Return to Manila, Fly to Bohol||Bohol|
+|Day 6||Transfer to Manila, Fly to Bohol||Bohol|

 |Day 8||Bohol Countryside Tour||Bohol|

-|Day 9||Ferry to Cebu - Free day||Mactan|
+|Day 9||Ferry to Cebu, Free Day||Mactan|

-|Day 11||Fly to Puerto Princesa, Firefly River Tour||Puerto Princesa|
+|Day 11||Transfer to Palawan, Firefly River Tour||Puerto Princesa|

-|Day 13||El Nido island hopping||El Nido|
+|Day 13||El Nido Island Hopping||El Nido|

-|Days 14-15||Free Day in El Nido, Depart|
+|Days 14-15||Free Days in El Nido, Fly to Manila & Depart|

 Day 1: Arrive in Manila